 Drunk driving is a crime that kills.
 Every year, thousands of people die in alcohol-related car accidents.
 Many more suffer life-changing injuries, such as damage to the brain or spinal cord.
 People who drive under the influence and cause harmful collisions can face criminal and civil penalties for their actions.
 Police can charge the person with a misdemeanor or felony DUI in Kansas City, and accident victims can bring personal injury lawsuits.
-For legal assistance with personal injury and wrongful death claims after a DUI crash, come to Wendt Law Firm P.C. to speak with our award-winning Kansas City car accident attorneys.
+For legal assistance with personal injury and wrongful death claims after a DUI crash, come to Wendt Law Firm P.C. to speak with our award-winning Kansas City drunk driving accident attorneys.

 Local law enforcement, schools, the Kansas Highway Patrol, and the Missouri Highway Patrol are all working together to stop drunk driving.
 These entities are using technology such as the Simulated Impaired Driving Experience to show the dangers of impaired driving to young adults and others.
 Zero Tolerance laws for drivers under the age of 21, an increased number of sobriety checkpoints, and enhanced driving while intoxicated detection may all help bring down the numbers of drunk drivers on KC’s roadways.
 In the meantime, more people become victims of these accidents almost every day in the region.